Flags of New Caledonia: Overview

 The Nouméa Accord was a compromise agreement signed in 1998 by the French government and pro- and anti-separatist parties in New Caledonia.
 Among its provisions was the gradual recognition of five "identity signs" for New Caledonia: an anthem, a motto, local symbols on New Caledonian currency, a flag, and a potential new name for the territory.

 In 2008, the government of New Caledonia debated the introduction of an official regional flag and anthem.
-A flag in fairly widespread unofficial use was the flag of the Kanak and Socialist National Liberation Front (FLNKS), a political party favoring independence for New Caledonia, thus a highly controversial emblem, and the French Tricolour would remain the only flag used for the next two years.
+A flag in fairly widespread unofficial use was the flag of the FLNKS, thus a highly controversial emblem, and the French flag remained the only officially used one.

-In July 2010, the Congress of New Caledonia voted in favour of a non legally binding wish (vœux) to fly the FLNKS flag alongside the French Tricolour in the territory.
-On 17 July 2010, French Prime Minister François Fillon took part in a ceremony in Nouméa where the FLNKS flag was hoisted alongside the French Tricolour.
-The coexistence with the pro independentist flag proved controversial, with the New Caledonian deputy to the National Assembly Gaël Yanno calling it "akin to raising the Palestinian flag over the Knesset".
+In July 2010, the Congress of New Caledonia voted in favour of a non legally-binding proposal (known in French as vœu) to fly both flags side-by-side in the territory.
+On 17 July 2010, French Prime Minister François Fillon took part in a ceremony in Nouméa where the FLNKS flag was hoisted alongside the French tricolour.
+This coexistence proved controversial, with New Caledonian member of the National Assembly Gaël Yanno describing it as "akin to raising the Palestinian flag over the Knesset".
 In the capital city Nouméa, the first raising of the FLNKS flag on the town hall happened without any ceremony, as the mayor refused to participate.

 On 18 August 2010, the Congress of New Caledonia officially adopted the anthem Soyons unis, devenons frères, alongside an official motto ("Terre de parole, terre de partage"; "Land of speech, land of sharing") and local symbols on New Caledonian currency.
 There was not yet agreement on recognition of a flag or a new name for the territory.
 Congress deputies reserved the possibility of amending the lyrics of the anthem at a later date.

-New Caledonia at the 2011 Pacific Games used the combined flags for the first time.
+The combination of flags was used for the first time during New Caledonia's participation at the 2011 Pacific Games.
 According to Philippe Gomès, then President of the Government of New Caledonia, "this flag was imposed on us.
 Is it representative of all communities?
 No, it's the flag of the Kanak, the flag of independence.
 Is it the choice of all?
 No, it's the choice of a lone man who chose to play along with the independence movement".
 Thus, the debate on finding a permanent official regional flag continued as the adoption of the Kanak flag proved controversial.
-Some New Caledonians argued for a completely new flag for New Caledonia, which would incorporate designs from both the French Tricolour and the Kanak flags.
-Such new flag would aim to promote a "common destiny" for ethnic Kanaks and ethnic French residents in New Caledonia.
+Some New Caledonians argued for a completely new flag for New Caledonia, which would incorporate designs from the French and Kanak flags in a stated aim to promote a "common destiny" for ethnic Kanaks and Caldoches (New Caledonians of European descent).

-On 14 February 2025 the appellate administrative court of Paris ruled that display of the FLNKS flag on driving licences was illegal, because the July 2010 resolution on the flag did not conform to the process outlined in the Nouméa Accord, unlike the August 2010 approval of the anthem.
+On 14 February 2025, the appellate administrative court of Paris ruled that display of the FLNKS flag on driving licences was illegal, because the July 2010 resolution on the flag did not conform to the process outlined in the Nouméa Accord, unlike the August 2010 approval of the anthem.